bitcoin/bitcoin/CONTRIBUTING.md

 Getting Started
 ---------------

-New contributors are very welcome and needed.
+New contributors are very welcome and needed to keep Bitcoin Core growing.

 Reviewing and testing is highly valued and the most effective way you can contribute as a new contributor.
 It also will teach you much more about the code and